SurAnand/suranand.github.io/_posts/2013-05-07-being_taught_being_trained.md

 And they owned one angelic garden beside the house grown and escorted by the lady lord.
 They own 4 cars besides a caravan.
 They have too many wall-hangings, ceiling-hangings, decorative sculptures made of wood all over the space.
 The point is, almost everything I mentioned above including the whole body of the house, the couple constructed them with their own hands without a third person.
 Especially the husband can do plumbing, carpentry, electric works, mechanical works, professional works, cooking, writing, racing, and swimming besides high quality pun and sense of humor.

 I also remember one of my British friends asked me one day to drill a hole into a podium when we both were trying to set up the stage for a professional event at the workplace.
-I said, “What?”
+I said,

+> "What?"

 It was something I never did.
 But he trained me and I finally did it.
 So my work experience increased by 3 holes on a wooden podium.